ppalma00/RIPN/README.md

 By addressing limitations of existing Petri net extensions, RIPNs offer a scalable and unified approach for modeling intelligent and adaptive Cyber-Physical Systems.

+To open and edit them install first GREATSPN3 https://github.com/greatspn/SOURCES.git and importe the projects using the tool facilities.